 What can I do to help my child cope?

-You can take steps to help your child process what happened.
-For example:
+To help your child process what happened:

 - Remain calm.
 Your child will look to you for cues about how to react.
 It's OK for children to see adults sad or crying, but consider excusing yourself if you're experiencing intense emotions.